Blueprint Components and Configuration

 base_url: 'https://api.github.com'

-• base_url: Sets the base URL for all API requests.
+• base_url: The root endpoint for all API requests.

 default_headers: